xyu/CamCalc/README.md

 ### CamCalc.IdealAperture()

-Calculates the ideal aperture given the lens and focal distnce used.
+Calculates the ideal aperture given the lens and focal distance used.

 #### Options